RC trainer airplanes

 An under-cambered wing has its lower surface closely following the curve of the upper surface.
 Such airfoils are very efficient and create little drag.

 The flat wing section has become increasingly common in recent years as more people build electric rc airplanes out of foam sheet, particularly Depron.
-These 'shock fliers' are a good example of planes that usually feature a completely flat airfoil.
+These 'shock fliers', or 'shockies', are a good example of planes that usually feature a completely flat airfoil.
 You almost certainly won't see a flat airfoil section on an rc trainer airplane though.

 Flat wings don't generate lift in the usual way (see how airplanes fly) but rely on the Angle of Attack instead.
 Because of this, the drag created by these airfoils is the highest of all airfoil sections.